 Have a game plan

 You might also want to talk about how you want to send each other nudes.
 There’s no foolproof way to safely send your nudes, but an app like Snapchat allows you to send pics that self-destruct after a few seconds.
 However, these rules will only keep you feeling safe if you actually trust the other person.
 No app can protect you against screenshots (or the old-fashioned version, physically taking pics of the screen), so you can never know for sure where your nudes will end up.

 Make sure it’s legal

 If you or the person you’re exchanging nude pics or vids with is under 18, it’s illegal.
 No matter what age you are, it’s against the law to harass anyone for nudes.
 Check out LawStuff to learn more about the laws in your state or territory and send them a Lawmail if you need advice.
-We’re not trying to freak you out; it’s just important that you think about the big picture before you hit send.
+It’s important that you think about the big picture before you hit send.

 Don’t be a jerk about it

 Repeat after me: it’s never okay to share someone’s nudes without their consent.
 Sharing nudes without consent is a huge breach of trust and privacy – not to mention unlawful in most states and territories.
 Think about how your actions will affect the other person.
 Having intimate pics shared online can damage their self-esteem and cause anxiety, panic attacks, or feelings of humiliation and shame.
 It could even get them fired or cause other people to verbally or physically harass them.

 If someone forwards you a nude, and you don’t think it was meant for your eyes, delete it.
 If you feel confident, you can tell the sender that you think it’s a pretty jerk move to share people’s private pics.

 Think about what could go wrong